johnny123214133/CommuteDashboard/README.md

-### This is a dashboard and server that server to analyze potential daily commute times
+### This is a dashboard and server that analyze potential daily commute times